Built-ins

 len:num a:any

-function takes a single argument, which can be a string, an array, or
+The len function takes a single argument, which can be a string, an array, or

 a map.
-If the argument is a string, len
+If the argument is a string, len returns the number of characters in

 the string.
-If the argument is an array, len
+If the argument is an array, len returns the number of elements

 in the array.
-If the argument is a map, len
+If the argument is a map, len returns the number of key-value

 pairs in the map.
 If the argument is of any other type, a panic will occur.